 “Each time that I traveled with Humanity in Action, I found my beliefs being challenged, my perspectives more informed and my solutions to the problems I was passionate about more refined.
 Humanity in Action has helped me gain a priceless appreciation for experiential learning and travel as a tool to better understand the world.”

-Currently Jamal works as a mechanical and aerospace systems engineer at MIT Lincoln Laboratory and will be joining the Master in Public Policy class of 2021 at the Harvard Kennedy School of Government.
+Jamal is a former mechanical and aerospace systems engineer at MIT Lincoln Laboratory and is currently a Dual MBA/MPP candidate at the MIT Sloan School of Management and Harvard Kennedy School of Government (2022).
 Recently, he has taken his experiential learning to new heights in organizing a documentary film project trip to South Africa in March 2019 where he and a team of three other researchers explored wealth inequality in South Africa 25 years since the first democratically-elected government.
 Jamal plans to continue searching for new ways to enact change and hopes to help the world become a place where economic mobility and quality education are accessible to all.

 Learn more about The Ase Research Film Project here.